hbz/lobid-blog/_posts/2019-01-31-bibframe-dataset.md

 # Using Kibana and adding visualizations

-Feel free to play around with the index and Kibana. you can also [create](http://kibana.labs.lobid.org/app/kibana#/visualize/new) other interesting visualizations.
+Feel free to play around with the index and Kibana.
+You can also [create](http://kibana.labs.lobid.org/app/kibana#/visualize/new) other interesting visualizations.
 Just take a look at the examples as template.
-Specifically, we would check for keys that still contain "http" to find out which properties are missing in the context document.

 # Lessons Learned

 We have learned a lot creating the JSON-LD and indexing it.
 For [example](https://github.com/hbz/swib18-workshop/issues/23#issuecomment-438217655), the Kibana index pattern page is a good place to find problems in the creation of the compacted JSON-LD.
+Specifically, we would check for keys that still contain "http" to find out which properties are missing in the context document.
 As the index pattern page is itself based on the [GET mapping API](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-get-mapping.html), this insight led us to use the mapping API to [create an automatic check](https://github.com/hbz/lobid-gnd/issues/171) against the [lobid-gnd](http://blog.lobid.org/tags/lobid-gnd) data for not compacted keys.

-Another thing we have learned is that it is probably better to create a JSON context by hand than creating it from the ontologies used in a dataset.
+Another thing we have learned that it is probably better to create a JSON context by hand than creating it from the ontologies used in a dataset.
 The ontology approach will give you lots of things in the context that aren't actually used in the data.
 (Anybody for creating a tool to automatically create a JSON-LD context based on an RDF dataset as input?)

 # Feedback to LoC